 Reference: 13.4.1.1.2 of TS 33.501 [3]:

-Where the access tokens request is validated at NRF based on the identity of the NFc by comparing the NF Instance Id to the subjectAltName in the NFc TLS client certificate subsequently issuing the access token, which contains the subject claim "sub" that is the identity of the NFc which ties the access token to the NFc instance ID.
-This access token binding at the "sub" provides a means at NFp to perform validation by comparing the "sub" matches the subjectAltName in the NFc client certificate.
+The access tokens request is validated by NRF based on the identity of the NF Service Consumer by comparing the NF Instance Id to the subjectAltName in the NFc TLS client certificate subsequently issuing the access token, which contains the subject claim ("sub").
+This claim provides the identity of the NF Service Consumer and hereby ties the access token to the NFc instance ID.

+In the direct communication case, the NF Service Producer checks whether the NF Instance ID in the subject claim within the access token matches the NF Instance ID in the subjectAltName in the NF Service Consumer's TLS client certificate.
+This enables the NF Service Producer to perform validation of the subject claim and constrains the access token to the sender NF Service Consumer.

+In indirect communication, it is not possible to verify that the SCP or SEPP is using the access token on behalf of the NF Service Consumer that is identified by the subject access token claim.

-'Reference: 13.3.8.1 of TS 33.501 [3]:
+Reference: clause 13.3.8.1 of TS 33.501 [3]:

-In the indirect communication,CCA token does provide means to the authenticate NFc towards the receiving end point (NRF, NF Service Producer) but it doesn’t provide integrity protection on the full-service request which makes CCA token prone to replay attacks.
+In indirect communication, CCA token provides means to authenticate the NF Service Consumer towards the receiving end point (NRF, NF Service Producer) but it does not provide end-to-end integrity protection on the full-service request due to TLS being established only between two respective NFs (i.e., NFc – SCP, SCP – NRF, SCP – NFp).
+This makes CCA token prone to replay attacks.

-Editor’s Note: Further analysis on the usage is FFS

 * * * End of Changes * * * *